Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-sapien/readme.md

 Sapien requires DX11 support, it is currently unknown if it can be run under WINE.

 # Limits
-As an older 32-bit Windows application, Sapien is limited to 2 GB of virtual memory even on modern 64-bit Windows systems for compatibility.
+As an 32-bit application Sapien is limited to 2 GB of virtual memory even on modern 64-bit Windows systems for compatibility.
 While this memory limit is usually not an issue, an abundance of large textures and other large assets in a map may cause Sapien to crash.
 To work around this, `sapien.exe` can be patched to tell the OS it supports 4 GB of virtual memory using a utility like [NTCore][ntcore].
 To do this:

 * Install [NTCore 4GB Patch](https://ntcore.com/?page_id=371)
 * Run the 4GB Patch.
 * Select the Sapien executable.
 * NTCore will apply the patch.
 After it's finished, press OK.
 Sapien has now been patched to support 4 GB of virtual memory.

+Keep in mind this is not officially supported and could in theory cause hard to debug issues.

 [wine]: https://www.winehq.org/
 [dxvk]: https://github.com/doitsujin/dxvk
 [ntcore]: https://ntcore.com/?page_id=371

 # Troubleshooting
 ## Interface